Veterans Review and Appeal Board - 2017-18 Annual Report

 - Updated the Board’s Integrated Business Plan to align human resources with priorities

-- Continued to require performance agreements and assessments for all staff
+- Improved management of performance agreements and assessments for all staff

 - Provided continuous learning opportunities for staff

-- Supported employees through workshops and activities focussed on mental health
+- Supported employees through workshops and activities focused on mental health

 - Published materials, including the Review hearing calendar, on our website